 In the 2017 survey, nearly all (97%) respondents state their concern about the environmental issues that were presented, with women expressing concern on more individual issues than men.
 Deforestation is the #2 concern identified, after toxic pollution.
 Eight in 10 respondents report heightened levels of concern about the environment in the wake of recent natural disasters.

-Virtually all (98%) respondents (with a higher concentration among women) embrace environment-friendly habits and report that they take action as a result of their concern, including purchasing products they consider more environmentally friendly.
+Virtually all 2021 respondents report that they embrace environment-friendly habits and take action as a result of their concern, including purchasing products they consider more environmentally friendly.
 When respondents hear a product described as eco-friendly, nearly three quarters (72%) have a positive reaction.
-Ninety percent say they are interested/very interested in buying environmentally safe home furnishings, and 87% say they are interested in buying wood furniture that is certified to be of wood coming from well-managed forests, provided of course, that style and cost considerations are comparable.
-Reclaimed wood (67%), recycled content (63%) and certified wood are among the most familiar eco-attributes in home furnishings.
+Ninety-seven percent say they are interested/very interested in buying environmentally safe home furnishings, and 96% say they are interested in buying wood furniture that is certified to be of wood coming from well-managed forests, provided of course, that style and cost considerations are comparable.
+Reclaimed wood, recycled content and certified wood are among the most familiar eco-attributes in home furnishings.
+Significantly, in 2021 89% will pay a premium for furnishings made of certified wood.